Cambodia Itinerary: The best route through Cambodia in just 2 weeks

 Where to start the best route through Cambodia

 If you have more time to explore Cambodia than just 2 weeks, you can easily extend your stay at the different stops.
-Especially your time down South on one of the paradise islands can be as long as you want it to be.
-Therefore, this route can fit into anybody´s plans and travels and is simply a great inspiration for planning your Cambodian adventure.
+Especially your time down South on one of the islands can be as long as you want it to be.
+Therefore, this route can fit into anybody’s travel plans and is simply a great inspiration for planning your Cambodian adventure.

 Day 1-3 on the route through Cambodia: Phnom Penh